a-s-g93/neo4j-runway/docs/_pages/api/data_model.md

     Parameters
     ----------
-    file_path : str
+    file_path : str, optional
-        The location and name of the Solutions Workbench JSON file to import.
+        The file path to write if write_file = True, by default "data-model.json"
     write_file : bool, optional
-        Whether to write a file, by default True
+        Whether to write the file, by default True

     Returns
     -------